J-1 Exchange Visitor Request

 FUNDING AND ESTIMATED EXPENSES

 The Department of State (DOS) has established minimum requirements for insurance that are designed to protect the exchange visitor and accompanying dependents.
 In accordance with 22 C.F.R.
-Part 62.14 all exchange visitors must have insurance in effect that covers sickness and/or accidents during the period of time that they participate in HSU’s exchange visitor program which is identified on the J-1 Personal Information Form and the Form DS-2019.
+Part 62.14 all exchange visitors must have insurance in effect that covers sickness and/or accidents during the period of time that they participate in Humboldt’s exchange visitor program which is identified on the J-1 Personal Information Form and the Form DS-2019.